SinoAHpx/YACP/README.md

 ### Expected syntax

 Unlike other command parsers, YACP is not dedicatedly design for a command line app, and it also does not strictly follow the rule of POSIX command line.
-YACP needs a raw input command and a CLR typed entity (class, record, struct...ect), the CLR type uses diverse attribute to represent the command.
+YACP needs a raw input command and a CLR typed entity (class, record, struct...etc), the CLR type uses diverse attribute to represent the command.

 Here is a very standard expected command for YACP: `/help -a1 p1 -a2 222 -a3`, and a very standard command entity: